OblikStudio/toolkit/README.md

 ## Customization

 You'll often need special solutions to certain problems.
-Oblik might not be able to provide them right away, but it could help you create them yourself.
+Oblik might not be able to provide them right away, but it could still help you create them yourself.

 ### Custom Components

-As mentioned earlier, a component is just a simple constructor function or an [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) which is syntactic sugar for a constructor function.
-Here's an example:
+As mentioned earlier, a component is just a simple constructor function or an [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), which is syntactic sugar for a constructor function.
+Here's an example with a plain function:

 ```js
 import Watcher from 'oblik/watcher'